volker48/advent-of-code/2019/README.md

 Day 4 seemed much easier than Day 3.
 I ended up writing quite a few unit tests for this day to check some edge cases I was hitting causing me to get incorrect answers.

+### Day 8
+I had the order of the tuple for `zipWithIndex` reversed, but it makes sense that the index is the second element of the tuple since the method is named `zipWITHINDEX`.